-‘I have spent countless nights watching the moon reflect upon the water and the shadow of this great building creating colours and unique impressions each passing day.
+I have seen countless nights watching the moon reflect upon the water and the shadow of this great building creating colours and unique impressions each passing day.

-Curated by Barry Pearce, Emeritus Curator of Australian Art, the exhibition coincides with the release of a monograph published by The Beagle Press – Peter Kingston: Paintings and Drawings.
+The exhibition coincides with the release of a monograph published by The Beagle Press – Peter Kingston: Paintings and Drawings.